microsoft/WhatTheHack/033-OSSDatabaseMigration/Coach/03-offline-migration.md

 ```

- Alternatively, do this from command prompt
+ Alternatively, do this from command prompt:

  ```bash